openreferral/specification/docs/hsds/profiles.md

 Profiles Reference
 ==================

 *This section provides a normative reference for the HSDS Profiles mechanism.
-If you are looking for guidance on how to use or implement a HSDS Profile, please see the PROFILES GUIDANCE page.*
+If you are looking for guidance on how to use or implement a HSDS Profile, please see the [Using Profiles](using_profiles) page.*

 As an international standard, HSDS provides a common core of defintions and objects for describing health, human, and social services as well as their locations and the organizations that provide them.
 This allows HSDS to acommodate a wide range of applications and provide value in a variety of use cases.